 The Pet Poison Help Line outlines the following signs of salt toxicity.

 I have made homemade playdough too many times to count and it contains a lot of salt.
-Keep the cat away from having a nibble at the playdough.
+Keep the cat away from having a nibble of the playdough.

 It is unlikely to happen but far better to be aware of the consequences, even if the cat totally turns up his cute nose at playdough.